 Yerba tea has been credited with a whole lot of health and soul benefits over the years, but perhaps its key ingredient is the social element.
 Like banya or gemütlichkeit, it is best taken with friends.

-If your social needs are well-met, your family knows they’re appreciated, and you’ve taken tea with your friends, maybe what you need next is some alone time.
+If your social needs are well-met, your family knows they’re appreciated and you’ve taken tea with your friends, maybe what you need next is some alone time.
 Keyif can take a moment or an hour, and it’s all about finding your own corner to relax and be mindful, recalibrating your internal clock before you head back to the hustle and bustle of the world.

-Bosnia & Herzegovina: ‘kafa’
+Bosnia and Herzegovina: ‘kafa’

 There’s nothing quite like a Bosnian coffee to slow the world to a palatable pace.
-Carefully but simply cooked in a ‘džezva’ pot and enjoyed with a sugar cube or a ‘rahat lokum’ candy, kafa is the polar opposite of ‘eating a coffee for lunch’.
+Carefully but simply cooked in a ‘džezva’ pot and enjoyed with a sugar cube or a ‘rahat lokum’ candy, kafa is the polar opposite of ‘eating a coffee for lunch.’
 Instead, it’s an extended moment in which to set the world to rights with your friends or colleagues and to try to remember what’s important in life.